If you frequently travel or send money abroad, find out how to get the best rate on currency exchange so you can get more for your money.

 Exchange rates can vary significantly depending on market conditions and the money exchange service you choose.
-Fortunately, all it takes is a bit of research to find the best currency exchange rate.
-And a lower rate means better value for your money.
+Fortunately, all it takes is a bit of research to get the best currency exchange rate and boost your buying power abroad.
+Keep reading for tips to find the cheapest exchange rate.

 What are exchange rates?